BigThonkers/ThonkTools/README.md

 Simply calculates the sum of an array over its length.

-### meanDeviation
+### meanDeviation and meandev

 Computes the mean deviation of a given list.
+The latter allows entering a unumpy uarray with uncertainties=True.

+### nmean

+Combines mean and meandev to output one ufloat.
+Input can be uarray with uncertainties=True, but output will always be a ufloat.

 ### gewMitt